-We strongly recommend your LuxArm fitting be completed with an occupational therapist, physical therapist or orthotist.
+We strongly recommend your LuxArm fitting be completed with an occupational therapist.
 It is imperative for your comfort and the effectiveness of the system that it is properly customized.
 Please read these fitting instructions thoroughly before using the LuxArm system.